noiseprotocol/noise_spec/noise.md

 The third message consists of an encrypted public key (`"s"`) followed by an encrypted payload.

-Assuming zero-length payloads and DH public keys of 56 bytes, the message sizes will be:
+Assuming each payload contains a zero-length plaintext, and DH public keys are 56 bytes, the message sizes will be:

- * 56 bytes (one public key and a zero-length payload)
+ 1. 56 bytes (one cleartext public key and a cleartext payload)

- * 144 bytes (two public keys, the second encrypted, and an encrypted payload)
+ 2. 144 bytes (two public keys, the second encrypted, and an encrypted payload)

- * 88 bytes (one encrypted public key and an encrypted payload)
+ 3. 88 bytes (one encrypted public key and an encrypted payload)

 If pre-shared symmetric keys are used, the first message grows in size to 72 bytes, since the first payload becomes encrypted.